 9. Visit Wat Ku Phra Kona

-The exterior of Wat Ku Phra Kona
+- ๐ Location: Wat Ku Phra Kona [Map Link]

 Roi Et also has some beautiful and stunning Khmer ruins to explore, and one of the most impressive is Wat Ku Phra Kona.
 This temple was built around 11th-century Khmer ruins featuring three east-facing brick prangs (religious spires) aligned on a single sandstone base, characteristic of the Baphuon style prevalent during the Khmer Empire.